conan-io/docs/migrating_to_2.0/recipes.rst

 Migrate conanfile.compatible_packages to the new compatibility() method
 -----------------------------------------------------------------------

-To declare compatible packages in valid way for both Conan 1.X and 2.0 you should migrate the use of the :ref:`compatible_packages` to the :ref:`method_compatibility`.
+To declare compatible packages in a valid way for both Conan 1.X and 2.0, you should migrate the use of the :ref:`compatible_packages` to the :ref:`method_compatibility`.